 So, now it’s all about Canine Perspective 2.0 and for many of you, it won’t be of interest.
 That’s ok, but if you know of anyone who might be interested, I’d appreciate it if you could spread the word.

 I thought the easiest thing to do would be to share my new vision for Canine Perspective, explaining why we’re now only going to focus on working with survivors along with our canine co-tutors.
 If it resonates with you, there is an opportunity to sign up for our new mailing list at the bottom of the page.

 My vision for Canine Perspective CIC is that people who have experienced rape and/or sexual violence are empowered to lead if they choose to do so.
-As survivors, we have lived experience that we would never have asked for but we thrive, not in spite of it but BECAUSE of it.
-My vision isn’t one of pity or shame; it’s one of bravery, of pride, of true authenticity.
+As survivors, we have experience that we would never have asked for but we thrive, not in spite of it but BECAUSE of it.
+My vision isn’t one of pity or shame; it’s one of bravery, of pride and of true authenticity.
 Survivors of rape and sexual violence have an indefinable level of resilience.
 Canine Perspective CIC enables people to embrace that resilience, understand it and transcend the outdated narrative that is all too common when talking about this subject.
-We welcome those who know that their experience, their story, their actions, can change the world for the better.
+We welcome those who know that their experience, their story and their actions, can change the world for the better.

 Society will change through leadership in action.
 It will become kinder, safer and a place where true strength and courage is nurtured and celebrated.